 Using the Term "Team"

 Restricted student organizations can only be called clubs and may not be referred to as teams.
 On the other hand, Club Sports teams may be called clubs or teams.

 Notice of Participation

 Although restricted student organizations cannot engage in competition as an entire organization against non-SCU entities, a few members may participate in activities such as tournaments, exhibitions, and pick-up games off campus.
 League play is not permitted and activities may not take place on weekdays when classes are in session.

 If a few of your members are interested, complete the Notice of Participation Form and submit for approval.

 >>> Notice of Participation Form (online form)

 Recreational sports clubs may have up to 2 instructors who serve on a volunteer basis.
 Volunteer instructors are not coaches and cannot be paid.
-Each volunteer instructor must complete a Volunteer Instructor Agreement Form.
+Each volunteer instructor must complete a Volunteer Instructor Agreement Form each quarter.